enso-managers/home/tools/intro-sheet2reqif.md

 Here all eligible values of a certain property are specified column by column.
 Again, the first line specifies the property name and the values below up to the next blank field define the enumerated values.
-In worksheets with user data, these values are provided for properties with the same name; in the example given shown by screenshot, these are the properties named _IREB:RequirementType_ and _SpecIF:Priority_.
+In worksheets with user data, these values are provided for properties with the same name; in the example given shown by the screenshot, these are the properties named _IREB:RequirementType_ and _SpecIF:Priority_.
 While Excel® also allows the specification of deviating values, this is not possible in case of SpecIF, therefore all values that are not listed in the worksheet _{Enumerations}_ are ignored during import.